Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Orientation adjustment strategy for coverage enhancement

 and

-where $p=(a_0,b_0)$ denotes a point located on the arc boundary of the sensor’s coverage sector.
-After computing the desired coverage area for all cases, the sensor selects a unit direction vector pointing toward the vertex that provides the maximum coverage.
-This vector is chosen as the optimal orientation direction.
-If two or more sensors have same vertex as optimal orientation, the one with lesser coverage reorient itself to the next best vertex to minimize the overlaps.
+where $p=(a_0,b_0)$ denotes a point on the arc boundary of the sensing sector.
+After computing the coverage area for all feasible cases, each sensor selects the unit direction vector pointing toward the Voronoi vertex that yields the maximum coverage as its optimal orientation.
+If multiple sensors select the same vertex, the sensor achieving lower coverage reorients toward its next-best vertex to reduce overlap.